RamiBououni/about_me/README.md

 # Pair programming

-* Navigator: Rami Bououni
+* The navigator: Rami Bououni.
-* Driver: Quinn Liu
+* The driver: Quinn Liu.